Livable Communities Program Facts

 Funding helps achieve community, regional goals

-Under the LCA, the Council makes grant and loan awards from three accounts:
+Under the LCA, the Council makes grant and loan awards from four accounts:

 - Tax Base Revitalization Account (TBRA) – Cleans up brownfields for redevelopment, job creation and affordable housing.

 - Livable Communities Demonstration Account (LCDA) – Supports development and redevelopment that links housing, jobs and services while demonstrating efficient and cost-effective use of land and infrastructure.

 - Local Housing Incentives Account (LHIA) – Produces and preserves affordable housing choices for households with low to moderate incomes.

 - Transit Oriented Development (TOD) – Catalyzes development around light rail, commuter rail, and high-frequency bus stations.

 To compete for LCA funding, communities must negotiate long-term affordable and lifecycle housing goals with the Council and develop a Housing Action Plan to accomplish these goals.
 In 2019, 96 participating communities are eligible to compete for funding from all four LCA categories.

 The LCA’s emphasis is on cooperation and incentives to achieve regional and local goals.
 Local communities are positioned well to make decisions about how their cities and towns will grow and develop, but the LCA recognizes it often takes partnerships and shared resources to move from community plans to tangible results.

 From 1996 through January 2018, the Council awarded 1,029 grants totaling about $374 million in Livable Communities funds.
 These grants are expected to leverage billions of dollars in private and other public investments.
 Following is a summary of grants made: